 21 Leaving that place, Jesus withdrew to the region of Tyre and Sidon.
 22 A Canaanite woman from that vicinity came to him, crying out, “Lord, Son of David, have mercy on me!
 My daughter is demon-possessed and suffering terribly.”
 23 Jesus did not answer a word.
 So his disciples came to him and urged him, “Send her away, for she keeps crying out after us.”
 24 He answered, “I was sent only to the lost sheep of Israel.”
 25 The woman came and knelt before him.
 “Lord, help me!” she said.
 26 He replied, “It is not right to take the children’s bread and toss it to the dogs.”
 27 “Yes it is, Lord,” she said.
 “Even the dogs eat the crumbs that fall from their master’s table.”
 28 Then Jesus said to her, “Woman, you have great faith!
 Your request is granted.”
 And her daughter was healed at that moment.

-Why does Jesus perform this miracle for the Canaan woman?
-It seems out of place in the Gospel of Matthew.
-It is placed after the multiplication of the bread and fish to feed the hungry.
-Why not earlier in the Gospels?
+Why does Jesus perform this mid-day miracle as reported by Matthew for a Canaan woman?
+It seems out of place in the Gospel, as it appears after the multiplication of the bread and fish to feed the hungry (loaves & fishes).
+Why does Matthew place here and not earlier in his Gospel?
 Perhaps there are important reasons to position the story exactly where it is.

 The Canaanites have been disdainful of and hostile to the Israelites for generations.
 Jesus’ encounter with the Canaanite woman stirs up those old boundary disputes.
 In Tyre and Sidon, Jesus and the disciples have left Jewish territory and invaded this woman’s world.
 He and his disciples have entered this region.
 And the native woman instantly greets him.
 It seems remarkable that the “word about Jesus” had spread to this region, and that the woman would somehow know who Jesus is.
 She greets him as the “Son of David.”
 Yet, the disciples shoo her away, as she cries for attention.

-Her greeting is even more remarkable because the disciples have been slow in recognizing Jesus for who he is.
+Her greeting is even more remarkable because the disciples, who have been around Jesus for years, have been slow in recognizing him for who he is.
 In the previous chapter, Matthew 14, after walking on the Sea of Galilee, the disciples finally recognize Jesus as the Son of God, but it is not until Chapter 16:16 that Peter declares that Jesus is the Messiah.
-Somehow this Canaanite hails Jesus as the Son of David, begs his mercy, and entreats him to exert his power over a demon that has “terribly” possessed her daughter.
+Somehow this Canaanite woman hails Jesus as the Son of David, begs his mercy, and entreats him to exert his power over a demon that has “terribly” possessed her daughter.
 How is it possible that this woman has more insight into Jesus’ identity than his disciples?

 Jesus’ response seems the most perplexing part of this narrative.
 At first, he does not say a word to her, yet he refuses to send her away.
 Only after she persistently bows down to Jesus, does he talk with her.
 Twice, he explains that his mission is first to the “lost sheep of the house of Israel.”
 The narrative seems to emphasize that his chore of caring for the “house of Israel” is more work than one laborer can handle.